 In addition to the rankings of masterpieces, this book also includes some more alternative rankings, including voting history on "The best city for murder", "Best Weapon Ranking", "Best detective movies ranking" and related to the ranking of masterpieces "Best in history male reasoning writer", "Best Female Reasoning Writer in History", "The best male detective of all time", "Best Female Detective in History" Ranking and so on.

-The Greatest Classic Mystery and Detective Novels of all Time
+Here we recommend The 15 Greatest Classic Mystery and Detective Novels of all Time.

 1. The Complete Works of Detective Sherlock Holmes

 The "Bible" in mystery fiction is also a necessary deskbook for every mystery fan.
 From the birth of "The Study of Blood Characters" to the present in the past 100 years, Sherlock Holmes’s influence has already gone beyond the corner of reasoning.
 Become synonymous with the detective in people’s hearts, Countless people rely on it stepped into the sea of reasoning, ranked first, and deserved its name.

 Reading this book is indeed a long process.
 It takes one hour a day and lasts for about a month.
 The time span is indeed large, but my enthusiasm is not consumed by time but is extremely cherished.

 It is another masterpiece by a writer who abandoned medicine and went to work.
 Until today, I saw the post preface and I remembered that it was a novel, and his author was Doyle instead of Watson.
 Everything is so real.